-Wander from to a hilltop meadow offering fine views of historic Lancaster.
+Wander to a hilltop meadow offering fine views of historic Lancaster.

 What makes Dexter Drumlin a special place?